lobouetsarah-byte/salatracker/docs/QUICK_START.md

 ## ✅ What You Should See

 ### When Configured Correctly
+- ✅ Splash screen appears immediately on launch
+- ✅ Brief loading (1-3 seconds)
-- ✅ App loads without blank screens
+- ✅ App loads smoothly without blank screens
-- ✅ No error messages
+- ✅ No error messages in console
 - ✅ Can sign up / log in
+- ✅ Prayer times and location load correctly

 ### When Configured Incorrectly
-- ❌ Shows "Configuration Error" screen (not blank)
+- ❌ Shows "Configuration Error" screen (red card, clear message)
+- ❌ **Never** a blank or green screen
-- ❌ Clear error message in console
+- ❌ Error message clearly states what's wrong
+- ❌ Provides instructions on how to fix
-- ❌ Cannot use the app
+- ❌ Cannot use the app until fixed

+### If Network Issue
+- ⚠️ Splash screen shows for longer
+- ⚠️ After 30s: "Loading too long" error appears
+- ⚠️ Reload button available
+- ⚠️ Check your internet connection

 ---